 It will not lessen wonder to learn that it was through the slow, persistent wear of running water and glacier ice that the chasm was formed.
-Recent investigations by the United States Geological Survey have made clear that the valley was cut by the Merced River to a depth of nearly 3,000 feet before the ice age began, and that the glaciers then added about 700 feet to its depth.
+Recently investigations by the United States Geological Survey have made clear that the valley was cut by the Merced River to a depth of 2,000 feet before the ice age began, and that the glaciers then added about 1,000 feet to its depth.